redaGit/satelliteIXR/README.md

 [5.
 Qos - Shaping of esat ports](#5-qos-shaping-of-esat-ports)

 [6.
-Qos - ACL Egress FC Classification]
+Qos - ACL Egress FC Classification](#6-qosacl-egress-fc-classification

 [7.
-Qos - Scheduling Traffic correctly]
+Qos - Scheduling Traffic correctly](#7-qos–-scheduling-traffic-correctly]

 NOTE: This github does not replace NOKIA official documentation, please see the below NOKIA documentation for more details: